 The attorneys at Solomon Law Group can help you recover monetary damages from the person or entity that acted negligently and caused your crash.
-The compensation can help you pay your accident-related bills and expenses, leaving you free to focus on your recovery.
+This compensation can help you pay your accident-related bills and expenses, leaving you free to focus on your recovery.

 Understanding Why Car Accidents Happen in South Carolina